The64thGamer/cheeseepedia/content/wiki/adventure-world-cec.md

 On July 21st, Adventure World would make an apperance on the Promoted Companies website, represented by PC to look for valid real-estate in the Dallas Fort-Worth area, with site requirements of 12,000-18,000 sqft.
 AI generated concept art would show a building with slides, ball-pits, and indoor playgrounds adorned with CEC branding. {{< cite 3 >}}

 On August 3rd, another survey would be sent out going over the same choosing of a logo, but this time it would feature a variety of different styles and arrangements, including AI generated renders of Chuck E. in a new outfit. {{< cite 4 >}} {{< cite 5 >}}

+On August 15th, CEC would do a press release for Adventure World, confirming a location in Arlington, TX with around 12,000 sqft. would open in early November, with 5-6 additional stores planned to open in 2026. {{< cite 6 >}}